j6nca/notes/docs/projects/software/building_a_personal_blog_site.md

 ## Rev. 2

 I eventually came across Quartz which does some of the visualizations out of the box.
-I was also a fan of its design and decided to switch SSGs.
+I was also a fan of its design and decided to switch site generators.

+## Rev. 3

+The latest iteration of my blog uses [Basalt](https://basalt.j6n.dev), my own vibe-coded passion project to build the static site that fits my needs.

 # References